Sexual Harassment Lawyers in Charlotte, Helping Victims Reclaim Their Dignity and Seek Justice

 - Unwelcome sexual advances

-- Any verbal or physical conduct that is sexual in nature
+- Any verbal or physical conduct that’s sexual in nature

-- The pressure to participate in sexual activities to keep your job
+- Pressuring someone for sexual activities to keep their job

 - Inappropriate touching

-- Threats of retaliation for whistleblowing or complaining about sexual harassment
+- Threatening retaliation for reporting or complaining about sexual harassment